rchain/architecture-docs/contracts/contract-design.rst

 Rholang is a fully featured, general purpose, Turing complete programming language built from the rho-calculus.
 It is a behaviorally typed, **r**-eflective, **h**-igher **o**-rder process language and the official smart contracting language of RChain.
-It’s purpose is to concretize fine-grained, programmatic concurrency.
+Its purpose is to concretize fine-grained, programmatic concurrency.

 Necessarily, the language is concurrency-oriented, with a focus on message-passing through input-guarded channels.
 Channels are statically typed and can be used as single message-pipes, streams, or data stores.
 Similar to typed functional languages, Rholang will support immutable data structures.